mfloriach/linters_test/README.md

 [![CD/CI](https://github.com/mfloriach/linters_test/actions/workflows/development.yml/badge.svg?branch=development)](https://github.com/mfloriach/linters_test/actions/workflows/development.yml)

 Example of how to control mesure and prevent a code base degradation by using:
-- metrics
+- Metrics
-- compliance
+- Compliance
-- custom linters
+- Custom linters

 **Note:** this repository is for test purposes therefore is not ready for production.